Packard Automotive Plant: Current status

 Since its abandonment, the plant has been a haven for graffiti artists, urban explorers, paintballers and auto scrappers, and by the early 2010s, most of the wiring and other building materials had been illegally removed from the site.
 In one incident in 2009, a group of urban explorers pushed a dump truck through an opening on the fourth floor.
 Karen Nagher, the executive director of the nonprofit organization Preservation Wayne, stated that she was irked to see people come from "all over the world" to poke around Detroit.
 "Piece by piece, they're disassembling those buildings, making it harder and harder to restore them".

 Despite many years of neglect and abuse, the reinforced concrete structures were able to remain mostly intact and structurally sound.
 Portions of the upper floors of several small sections in various buildings had collapsed or been partly demolished and laid in ruins in the wake of several aborted attempts at demolition over the years.
 The City of Detroit had pledged legal action to have the property demolished or secured.
 In early 2012, Dominic Cristini, whose claim of ownership was disputed at the time, was said to have been conducting construction surveys in advance of full-scale demolition.

 On February 5, 2013, it was reported that aluminum letter placards spelling the Nazi slogan "Arbeit macht frei" (work makes one free) were placed in the windows of the E. Grand Boulevard bridge.
 Community volunteers promptly removed the letters.
 In April 2013, it was announced that AMC's Low Winter Sun would be filming around the location.
+The Packard Plant was featured briefly in the 2013 film, Only Lovers Left Alive.
 In June 2018, Amazon's The Grand Tour filmed their first episode of Season 3 in Detroit which prominently showed the Packard Plant; the episode debuted on January 18, 2019.

 On January 23, 2019, the E. Grand Boulevard bridge collapsed with no injuries reported.
 In February 2019 a section of the plant owned by the city of Detroit was demolished.